-- C21.
-The Applicant must: - (a) minimise the noise generated by any construction, upgrading or decommissioning activities on site in accordance with best practice requirements outlined in the Interim Construction Noise Guideline(DECC, 2009) or its latest version; - (b) ensure that the noise generated by the operation of the development during the night does not exceed 35 dB(A) L{Aeq, 15min} at any non-associated residence to be determined in accordance with the procedures in the NSW Noise Policy for Industry (EPA, 2017); and - (c) identify appropriate, feasible and reasonable respite and repose periods in consultation with the landowners of receivers R2, R3, R4, R5, R44b and R44c for construction works conducted within 700m of dwellings on these properties.
+- C19.
+The Applicant must: - (a) minimise the noise generated by any construction, upgrading or decommissioning activities on site in accordance with best practice requirements outlined in the Interim Construction Noise Guideline (DECC, 2009) or its latest version; and - (b) ensure that the noise generated by the operation of the development during the night does not exceed 35 dB(A) LAeq, 15min to be determined in accordance with the procedures in the NSW Noise Policy for Industry (EPA, 2017) at any non-associated residence.